kitty-panics/markdown/docs/Rules-CN.md

 ## Heading 2
 ```

-Rationale: Aside from aesthetic reasons, some parsers, including kramdown, will
-not parse headings that don't have a blank line before, and will parse them as
-regular text.

 The `lines_above` and `lines_below` parameters can be used to specify a different
 number of blank lines (including 0) above or below each heading.

 Note: If `lines_above` or `lines_below` are configured to require more than one
 blank line, [MD012/no-multiple-blanks](#md012) should also be customized.

+Rationale: Aside from aesthetic reasons, some parsers, including `kramdown`, will
+not parse headings that don't have a blank line before, and will parse them as
+regular text.

 <a name="md023"></a>